danchoi/boston-ruby/README.md

     gem install boston-ruby

+## Alias or wrap in a bash script

 If you want to save a few keystrokes when you invoke the command, put something like

     alias brb=boston-ruby

 in your `~/.bash_profile` and use your alias.

+Or you can write a executable wrapper script -- I named mine `brb` -- like this to always pipe the output to `less +G`:

+    #!/bin/bash
+    boston-ruby $1 | less +G

 ## Sample output